felias-fogg/dw-link/docs/manual.md

 #### Problem: The debugger responses are very sluggish

 One reason for that could be that the target is run with a clock less than 1 MHz, e.g. at 128 kHz.
-Since the debugWIRE communication speed is MCU clock/8 or clock/16, the communication speed could be 8kbps.
-If the CKDIV8 fuse is programmed, it could even be only 1kbps.
+Since the debugWIRE communication speed is MCU usually clock/8, the debugWIRE communication speed could be 16kbps.
+If the CKDIV8 fuse is programmed, it could even be only 2kbps.
 Unprogram CKDIV8 and if possible choose a higher clock frequency  (see [Section 8.2](#section82)).

 #### Problem: The debugger does not start execution when you request *single-stepping* or *execution* and you get the warning *Cannot insert breakpoint ...
 Command aborted*